NoahApthorpe/ConvnetCellDetection/README.md

 The training component of the pipeline trains a convnet using ZNN in a Docker image.
 You can run just the training component of the pipeline with the command `python pipeline.py train <config file path>`.
 For the example experiment, this would be `python pipeline.py train ../data/example/main_config.cfg`.

 This command will start a docker image and begin ZNN training.
 It will print the training iteration and the current pixel error periodically.
 The trained network is automatically saved every 1000 iterations.
-You can press `ctrl-c` to stop training at any time.
+Training will continue until you press `ctrl-c`.
 If you re-run the training command, it will resume training at the last saved iteration.
 If you wish to restart training, you will need to delete the saved `.h5` files in the `labeled_training_output` directory.

-If you are running the pipeline on a server, we suggest you use a session manager such as `tmux` to ensure that your training is not interrupted if your connection to the server is lost.
+If you are running the pipeline on a server, we suggest you use a session manager such as `tmux` to ensure that training is not interrupted if your connection to the server is lost.

+Once you stop training, a forward pass is automatically run on the training data.
+The resulting files are saved in the `labeled_training_ouput/<training|validation|test>` subdirectories of your experiment directory.
+The files ending with `_output_0.tif` are images with lighter pixels having higher probabilities of being inside a cell.
+These are the files used for the rest of the pipeline.

+**Changing Network Architectures (Advanced Users):** you can use a network architecture different from the default (2+1)D network as follows:

+1. Create (or use an existing) `.znn` file in the `ConvnetCellDetection/celldetection_znn/` directory.
+We have provided `.znn` files for the (2+1)D network (`2plus1d.znn`) and the 2D network (`2d.znn`) described in the [NIPS paper](#citing) and for a small one-level network for testing and debugging (`N1.znn`).
+The [ZNN documentation](http://znn-release.readthedocs.io/en/latest/index.html) describes the `.znn` format for defining a network architecture.

+2. Replace all instances of "2plus1d" in the `main_config.cfg` file for your experiment with the name of the new `.znn` file.

+**Note:** The (2+1)D network requires >16GB of RAM to train.
+If you do not have sufficient memory, the Docker image will crash with a minimal error message.
+If you just want to make sure that the pipeline is set up properly, switch to `N1.znn`.

 ###### Postprocessing